Glory (Common and John Legend song)

-"Glory" is a song by American rapper Common (Lonnie Lynn, as awarded) and American singer John Legend.
-It was written by John Legend, Common, and Rhymefest.
-The song was released on December 11, 2014, by Columbia Records as the theme song from the 2014 film Selma, which portrays the 1965 Selma to Montgomery marches.
+"Glory" is a song by American rapper Common and American singer John Legend.
+It was written by both performers, along with rapper Rhymefest.
+It was released on December 11, 2014, by Columbia Records, as the theme song from the 2014 film Selma, which portrays the 1965 Selma to Montgomery marches.
 Common also co-starred in the film as Civil Rights Movement leader James Bevel.

 Commercially, the song peaked at number 49 on the US Billboard Hot 100.
 A music video for the song was directed by Paramount Pictures and was released on January 12, 2015.
-The song won the award for Best Original Song at the 87th Academy Awards (2015) and the 72nd Golden Globe Awards (2015), as well as the award for Best Song Written for Visual Media at the 58th Annual Grammy Awards (2016).
+The song won Best Original Song at the 87th Academy Awards (2015) and the 72nd Golden Globe Awards (2015), as well as Best Song Written for Visual Media at the 58th Annual Grammy Awards (2016).